- Multidisciplinary University Research Initiative (MURI)

 - Prediction and computational learning of human attributes, dynamics and roles for individualized agent adaptation in human-agent teams (Prime: Carnegie Mellon University)

 - Novel micro- (e.g., physiology) and meso- (e.g., social behavior) scale signatures during human-agent interaction (Prime: Northeastern University)

 - Macro-scale emergence of human-agent team processes (Prime: Northwestern University)

-Two complementary, collaborative CCDC ARL projects were also initiated exploring coordinated physiological representations in human-agent teams and adaptive social decision making.
+Two complementary, collaborative DEVCOM ARL projects were also initiated exploring coordinated physiological representations in human-agent teams and adaptive social decision making.
 This ongoing Cycle 1 research is focused on identifying and characterizing the critical states and processes for effective performance in human-agent teams.

 Summaries from all nine seedlings and the five follow-on efforts (internal and external) can be found at the below links: